 Higher and foundation tier

-The word acid sounds dangerous, many acids are dangerous but many acids occur naturally and are safe enough to eat e.g. citric acid in citrus fruits (oranges, lemons, grapefruits - in fact it is the acid that is responsible for the sour taste of many foodstuffs).
+The word acid sounds dangerous, indeed many acids are dangerous but many acids occur naturally and some are safe enough to eat e.g. citric acid in citrus fruits (oranges, lemons, grapefruits - in fact it is the acid that is responsible for the sour taste of many fruits and other foodstuffs).
 Other common acids include:

 |Common everyday acids||Name of acid|

 |stomach acid||hydrochloric acid|

 |battery acid||sulfuric acid|

 Hydrochloric, nitric and sulfuric acid are the three common mineral acids used in the school laboratory.
 These are strong acids and when fairly concentrated they are also corrosive.
 This means that they will attack and destroy living cells and tissue, the corrosive symbol shown opposite is found on many bottles of acids and alkalis.
 However most of the acids you use in school are dilute solutions, this means that they have lots of water in them.
 These dilute acids are irritants and may cause slight inflammation or reddening of the skin